• Home

 Additional comfort features

-Adjustable temples: You can easily adjust your frame to your face shape with adjustable temples.
+• Adjustable temples: for a better fit.
+You can easily adjust your frame to your face shape with adjustable temples.
 This can be both in height or length.

-Flexible nose bridge: The better safety glasses often have a flexible, soft rubber nose bridge with a non-slip coating.
-This helps your glasses stay on your face better.
+• Flexible nose bridge: The better safety glasses often have a flexible, soft rubber nose bridge with a non-slip coating.
+This helps your glasses stay on your face more securely.

-Frame material: A frame is made of plastic or metal.
-Currently, plastic is increasingly used more often.
-Plastic is lighter and more flexible, which makes it more comfortable to wear.
-Metal frames are stronger, but weigh more.
+• Frame material: A frame can be made of plastic or metal.
+Nowadays, plastic tends to be used more frequently.
+It is lighter and more flexible, so it is more comfortable to wear.
+Metal frames are slightly stronger but are also a little heavier.

 Accessories

-The big difference between basic and premium safety glasses goes beyond the materials and comfort features.
+The big difference between basic and premium safety glasses lies not only in the materials used and comfort features.
+Take a look at the accessories that can be supplied too.

-• Always start with your risk analysis and assess all primary and secondary risks
+• Always start with your risk analysis and observe all the risks.

-• The lens material largely determines the protection: polycarbonate is good for impact protection, glass and acetate are chemically resistant.
+• The lens material largely determines the protection level: polycarbonate is good for impact resistance and acetate is good for chemical resistance.

-• Select the lens tint that best suits your workplace: factory hall, outdoor work, dark surroundings, etc.
+• Choose the lens tint that is most suitable for your working environment: factory hall, outdoor work, darker environment...

-• Glasses with coatings (anti-scratch or anti-fogging) last longer and eliminate additional risks.
+• Glasses and shields with coatings (anti-scratch or anti-fog) last longer and offer extra protection.